 Size and Weight:

-A close relative of Giganotosaurus--which lived a continent away, in South America--Carchardontosaurus was one of the biggest carnivorous dinosaurs that ever lived, with a longer skull than even Tyrannosaurus Rex.
-On the down side, though, this large theropod, an extensive group of bipedal carnivores that included both tyrannosaurs and raptors, appears to have been substantially more stupid, with a much smaller brain cavity compared to its head size.
+A close relative of Giganotosaurus--which lived a continent away, in South America--the northern African Carchardontosaurus was one of the largest carnivorous dinosaurs that ever lived, with a longer, more massive skull than even Tyrannosaurus Rex and an earth-shaking weight of five or six tons.
+On the down side, though, this meat-eater also appears to have been substantially more stupid than T. Rex, with a much smaller brain cavity compared to its head size than has been observed in most other large theropods.

 The "great white shark lizard" has had an especially troubled fossil history.
-When the remains of Carcharodontosaurus were first discovered, this dinosaur was believed to have been a species of Megalosaurus, and its original fossils were destroyed in a bombing raid on Germany during World War II.
+When the remains of Carcharodontosaurus were first discovered, in Algeria in 1925, this dinosaur was interpreted as a species of Megalosaurus (not an uncommon fate for poorly understood theropods, since Megalosaurus was usually employed as a "catch-all" taxon at the time).
+Adding insult to injury, and further delaying the proper assessment of Carcharodontosaurus, the original fossils of this dinosaur were destroyed in a bombing raid on Germany during World War II, a fate that also befell the "type fossil" of another gigantic theropod, Spinosaurus.